DelroyGayle/KoolAIChess/README.md

 14. Scroll down to the two options, *Automatic deploys - Manual deploy*

 15. In this section, you can click *Enable Automatic deploys* - Heroku will rebuild your app every time you push a new change
-to your code to GitHub.
+to your code to GitHub

-16. Or you can choose to *manually deploy* using the *Deploy Branch* option here.
+16. Or you can choose to *manually deploy* using the *Deploy Branch* option here

 17. Pick which branch you want to deploy -- Generally this would be **main**

-18. Click **Deploy Branch** and wait until the project is built.
+18. Click **Deploy Branch** and wait until the project is built

 19. Ensure there are no errors.
-Heroku will display the message **Your app was successfully deployed.**
+Heroku will display the message **Your app was successfully deployed**

 20. Click the *View* button and you will be taken to an URL of the form *https:\/\/\<project-name>.herokuapp.com/*<br>
 This is your deployed app in operation